JZ2211/IIoT_wk5/README.md

 ```
 wget https://raw.githubusercontent.com/JZ2211/IIoT_wk5/main/initState_bme280.py
 ```
 4. Create an account at https://www.initialstate.com/.
 After you login, click on App Launch and create a stream Bucket.
-Note the Bucket Key and Access Key for later use.
+Note the **Bucket Key** and **Access Key** for later use.
-6. Modify the Bucket Key and Access Key in the example code using the keys obtain in last step:
+6. Modify the Bucket Key and Access Key at the top of the example code using the keys obtain in last step:
    ``` nano initState_bme280.py```
    Ctrl-X to exit and save the file.
 1. run the program: ```python initState_bme280.py```.
 (If the file is under IIoT_wk5 directory, use: ```python IIoT_wk5/initState_bme280.py```